 The parathyroids are four small glands in the neck that lie next to the thyroid.
-Sir Richard Owen, the curator of the Natural History Museum, discovered them in 1852 when he was dissecting a great Indian rhinoceros that had died in the London Zoo.
+Sir Owen, the curator of the Natural History Museum, discovered them in 1852 when he was dissecting a great Indian rhinoceros that had died at the London Zoo.
 Sir Richard was a violent anti-Darwinist and taught Queen Victoria's children zoology.
-Sir Richard is best remembered for coinind the word 'Dinosauria ' (terrible reptile) In his description of the neck anatomy, Owen referred to ‘a small compact yellow glandular body attached to the thyroid at the point where the vein emerged’—now identified as the parathyroid gland.
+Sir Owen is best remembered for coining the word 'Dinosauria ' which translates to terrible reptile.
+In his description of neck anatomy, Sir Owen referred to ‘a small compact yellow glandular body attached to the thyroid at the point where the vein emerged’; this is now identified as a parathyroid gland.

-At the time of his retirement in 1978 Mr Selwyn Taylor, the endocrine surgeon at the Hammersmith Hospital and the first president of the International Society of Endocrine Surgeons, had performed less than 120 parathyroidectomies and was considered one of the most experienced parathyroid surgeons in the UK.
+At the time of his retirement in 1978, Mr Selwyn Taylor, the endocrine surgeon at the Hammersmith Hospital and the first president of the International Society of Endocrine Surgeons, had performed less than 120 parathyroidectomies and was considered one of the most experienced parathyroid surgeons in the UK.

-There is a wonderful detailed review of the history of parathyroid surgery.
-The reference is:-The History of Parathyroid Surgery by Claude H Organ Jr: Journal of The American College of Surgeons Vol 191: September 2000 PAGES 284-299.
+For more information, there is a wonderfully detailed review of the history of parathyroid surgery.
+The reference is: The History of Parathyroid Surgery by Claude H Organ Jr: Journal of The American College of Surgeons Vol 191: September 2000 p284-299.